 This was our last major stop along our Patagonia tour, however, we decided to add the Patagonian wine region and San Martín de Los Andes at the last minute.
 Below are a few things you have to do while visiting Bariloche.

 Take a Ride on a Chair Lift

 There are two different chair lifts with views in the city; Cerro Viejo and Cerro Campanario.
 We opted for the more impressive Cerro Campanario.
-The ride up is 8 minutes long and costs 100 pesos person.
-We read that you can hike up, but it is very steep and unmarked.
-We brought sack lunches and ate in the nice seating area at the top with gorgeous views.
+The ride up is 8 minutes long and costs about USD 10 per person—tickets can be purchased online.

 There is a restaurant at the top that serves some cakes, coffee, simple sandwiches, and hamburgers.
 We poked our heads in, but we were unimpressed with the selection.
 Although the Cerro Viejo has less impressive views, it does have a rotating restaurant at the top which may be fun if you’ve never dined “in rotation” before.